It’s the economy, stupid.

 But content isn’t the entire story of your online success.
 It’s just the beginning.
 Once you have your content plan, it’s time to get it organized.
 Next, we’ll look at giving your content some structure.

 Part two is coming soon.
-If you’d like to be notified when it’s available, sign up for the newsletter at the bottom of the page.
+If you’d like to be notified when it’s available, sign up for our newsletter.